 The Fossey Fund has a long-standing reputation for meeting the highest standards of financial excellence.
 We take the same care and precaution to protect our financial resources that we do with our natural resources in the field.
 We work to ensure that every single dollar we receive is used to its full potential in order to conserve the precious endangered wildlife and habitat we protect.

 Dr. Dian Fossey founded the Karisoke™ Research Center in Rwanda’s Virungas Mountains in 1967, to protect and study the endangered mountain gorillas.
-Although Fossey’s life was cut short, her work has continued through the Karisoke Research Center and has grown into conservation efforts for other wild-life and programs for people who live near the gorillas.
+Although Fossey’s life was cut short, her work has continued and grown into conservation efforts for other wildlife and programs for people who live near the gorillas.